 - Defense of alleged successor to a manufacturer of lead pigment in dozens of cases brought in Louisiana, Massachusetts, Missouri, New York, Ohio, Pennsylvania, Texas, and elsewhere.
 These cases included putative class actions and other suits by governmental entities seeking abatement of lead paint in private and public buildings, as well as reimbursement of alleged health care and abatement expenditures.
 They also included putative medical monitoring class actions and individual personal injury cases.
 Obtained dismissal of all cases prior to trial.

-- Successful defense of automobile manufacturers and consumer products companies in numerous putative class actions alleging breach of warranty and consumer fraud.
+- Defense of automobile manufacturers and consumer products companies in numerous putative class actions alleging breach of warranty and consumer fraud.

 - Representation of consumer products company in obtaining declaration that company did not assume various environmental liabilities for former industrial sites under the terms of a contractual indemnity.